 The GTF is managed by a non-profit board of directors composed of individuals with various business and tennis backgrounds.
 Members include current and retired playing professionals, business leaders, attorneys, banking professionals, and other industries.

-The Foundation employs an Executive Director, Tse Lan Kunian, who is charged with managing the day-to-day operations and fundraising and oversight of its signature programs.
+The Foundation employs an Executive Director, Tse Lan Kunian, who is charged with managing the day-to-day operations, events, fundraising and oversight of its signature programs.